cloudfoundry/stratos/website/docs/extensions/theming.md

 Stratos provides a mechanism for customizing the theme, including:

-- Changing the theme colors
+- Changing colors
 - Changing image assets (favorite icon, login background and logo)
+- Using additional fonts
-- Overriding styles
+- Adding/Overriding styles
-- Changing the initial loading indicator
 - Applying theme colors to components

-Theme's are best encapsulated in a new stratos package, for example like [this](https://github.com/cloudfoundry/stratos/tree/master/src/frontend/packages/example-theme).
-It should contain a `package.json` file with a `stratos` section which will contain some of the customization hooks (more on this later).
+Theme's are best encapsulated in a new npm package.
+It should contain the usual `package.json` file with a `stratos` section which will contain some of the theme customizations.

+An example of the type of package that can be created can be found in the [ACME example](https://github.com/cloudfoundry/stratos/tree/master/src/frontend/packages/example-theme).
+To run Stratos with these customizations see [here](/docs/extensions/introduction#acme).

 ## Colors
-Stratos uses Material Design and the [angular-material](https://material.angular.io/) library.
-It uses the same approach to theming.
+Stratos uses Material Design and the [angular-material](https://material.angular.io/) library and uses the same approach to theming.

 To create your own theme you will need to create a color pallet and provide it to Stratos as a material theme.
 This theme can also contain additional colors that customize core parts of the page (header, side navigator menu, avatar, etc).